MuhammadAsif46/sql-database/README.md

 # sql-database

 Repository for learning and practicing SQL databases.
-Covers basic to advanced concepts like schemas, queries, and relationships, with simple questions.
+Covers basic to advanced concepts like schemas, queries, and relationships, with sample questions practices.